 Open the app and select the Video tab along the top.
 Tap the video clip you’d like to convert, and then use the red bars on the timeline view at the top to trim the clip if it’s too long.
 The maximum length is five seconds, but the app helpfully shows a looping preview of the clip you’ve selected so you can be sure you’ve captured the best moment from the video.

-Then press the arrow in the top right, choose No Repeat and then Save Live Photos.
-It will save it straight to your Camera Roll, and from there you can set it as a live wallpaper using the instructions from earlier.
+Tap Make, then choose No Repeat and Save Live Photos.
+It will save it straight to the Photos app, and from there you can set it as a live wallpaper using the instructions from earlier.

-For our next trick, though, we’re going to add a cool VHS-style glitch effect using Glitché [$0.99/£0.99] for this effect.
-The idea is that this will create a regular background image which will distort and malfunction whenever you press hard on the lock screen, giving the impression that your iPhone is broken or infected.
+For our next trick, however, we’re going to add a cool VHS-style glitch effect using Glitché.
+The idea is that this will create a regular background image which will distort and malfunction whenever you press hard on the Lock screen, giving the impression that your iPhone is broken or infected.
 It’s cool, trust us!

-When you’re done fiddling with glitches, hit the > button in the top right, add some effects if you want to from the next screen, and then press > again.
-Finally, press the ^ button at the bottom and choose Save.
-This saves your creation to the Camera Roll, but it saves it as an Animated GIF.
-The final step to get this working as a wallpaper is to use intoLive [Free] again to convert the GIF to a Live Photo, and then activate it as normal via the Settings app.
+The final step to get your animation working as a wallpaper is to use intoLive again to convert the GIF to a Live Photo, and then activate it as normal via the Settings app.

 Phew!
 If you’ve made it this far, well done – we won’t blame you if you stick to the easier wallpapers earlier in the guide, but with all these options you can more or less set anything you like as a cool wallpaper to make your iPhone really stand out.
 Have fun!